Timeline

 1955.
 Family moved to Swindon, Wiltshire.

 1956-1960.
-Ballet and Tap.
-1959, on regional TV performing the same.
+Enrolled in Ballet and Tap.
+1959, on regional West Country TV performing the same.

 1966.
-Relocated to Folkstone, with the Lonely Ones.
+Relocated to Folkstone, with The Lonely Ones.

-At age 17 he was offered the drum position with Jimi Hendrix in 1966.
-Keith opted to remain with the Lonely Ones.
-Read “The Grail Guitar” by Chris Adams.
+At age 17 he was offered the drum position with Jimi Hendrix in 1966, but opted to remain with The Lonely Ones because he had just recruited his friend from Swindon, Rick Davies, and did not want to let him down.
+Read The Grail Guitar by Chris Adams.

 1967.
 The Lonely Ones began to perform in Europe, back and forth from the UK.
 In the summer of 1967 they relocated to Rome, and then to Geneva.
 In Geneva they augmented the band to a larger ensemble.
-In Rome they had changed their name to “The Joint.”
+In Rome they had changed their name to The Joint.

 1967-1968

 1967.
-The JOINT.
+The Joint.
 Geneva.
 Switzerland.

 1968.
-The JOINT.
+The Joint.

-Recording in Munich for the film, “Lieber und so Wieter.”
+Recording in Munich for the film, Lieber und so Wieter.

 Trevor Williams, Keith Bailey, Rick Davies, John Andrews (sitting)

 1968.
-Rehearsing/Recording at Aganippe.
+Rehearsing/Recording at Villa Aganippe.

 Rick Davies (back to camera), John Andrews, Keith Bailey, Steve Brass, Trevor Williams.

 1968.
 Keith Bailey.
-Aganippe, Versoix, Geneva.
+Villa Aganippe, Versoix, Geneva.

 COMPOSITIONS